 When famine strikes Eretz Yisroel, Yitzchak Avinu plans to go to Mitzrayim.
-However, Hashem instructs him to remain in Eretz Yisroel and go to the land of the Plishtim and Hashem assures him of great blessing: “I will increase your offspring like the stars of the heaven; and I will give to your offspring all these land; and all the nations of the earth shall bless themselves by your offspring.
-Because Avraham obeyed My voice, and observed My safeguards (Mishmarti), My Commandments, My decrees and My Torahs.”
+However, Hashem instructs him to remain in Eretz Yisroel and go to the land of the Plishtim.
+Hashem assures him of great blessing: “I will increase your offspring like the stars of the heaven; and I will give to your offspring all these lands; and all the nations of the earth shall bless themselves by your offspring.
+Because Avraham obeyed My voice, and observed My safeguards (mishmarti), My Commandments, My decrees and My Torahs.”

-Rav Elyashiv shlita comments on the implication of this Seforno.
-Yitzchak Avinu was one of the three Avos, who was willing to give up his life for Hashem in the Akeida, and who was so holy that he could never leave Eretz Yisroel.
+Rav Elyashiv Shlita comments on the implication of this Seforno.
+He points out that Yitzchak Avinu was one of the three Avos, that he had been willing to give up his life for Hashem in the Akeida, and that he was so holy that he could never leave Eretz Yisroel.
 Yet the Torah writes about him as if he has no merit until he calls out in the name of Hashem!
-Rav Elyashiv writes; “We see from here the incredible merit and reward that one receives for spreading Yiras Hashem to the people.”
+Rav Elyashiv writes: “We see from here the incredible merit and reward that one receives for spreading Yiras Hashem to the people.”

-The question remains as to why Yitzchak refrained from calling out in the name of Hashem until this point.
-Rav Elyashiv suggests that the explanation for this is that since his father had already spread awareness of Hashem, there was no need for him to do so.
-However, Rav Elyashiv points out, we see the great reward that Yitzchak later received for doing so even though his father had already done so.
+Why then did Yitzchak refrain from calling out in the name of Hashem until this point?
+Rav Elyashiv suggests the following explanation.
+Since Yitzchak’s father Avraham had already spread awareness of Hashem, there was no need for Yitzchak to do so.
+However, Rav Elyashiv points out, we see the great reward that Yitzchak received for doing so even though his father had already done so.

-We learn from here a lesson that is highly relevant in the world today - that the fact that there are some people who devote time and effort to spreading Torah does not exempt everyone else from also contributing in some form.
+We learn from here a lesson that is highly relevant in the world today: The fact that there are some people who devote time and effort to spreading Torah does not exempt everyone else from also contributing in some form.
 A person may argue that since there are people already involved, there is no need for him to do so.
-The problems with this argument are twofold: Firstly, we see from the Seforno that in a person needs to be involved in bringing others close to Hashem for his own benefit and to be worthy of bracha.
-Secondly, there are a tremendously small number of people who are involved in any form of Kiruv rechokim (including part-time Kiruv, such as learning a few hours a week with a beginner or having secular people for Shabbos) in comparison to the numbers of secular Jews who are leaving Judaism in the millions.
-The only possible way to stem the tide is if every Jew takes upon himself to devote some amount of time to Kiruv.
+The problems with this argument are twofold: Firstly, we see from the Seforno that a person needs to be involved in bringing others close to Hashem for his own benefit and to be worthy of bracha.
+Secondly, the number of people who are involved in any form of kiruv rechokim - including part-time kiruv, such as learning a few hours a week with a beginner or having secular people for Shabbos - is tremendously low, in comparison to the secular Jews who are leaving Judaism in the millions.
+The only possible way to stem the tide is if every Jew takes upon himself to devote some amount of time to kiruv.

-Indeed a little known fact is that the Gedolim have demanded that every ben-Torah must contribute some of his precious time to being mekarev secular Jews: Rav Moshe Feinstein zt”l issued a ‘call to action’ to yeshiva students in 1973.
-He cites how Moshe Rabbeinu was initially unwilling to lead the Jewish people, but that when it became clear that there was no-one else capable of the task, he undertook it with great vigor.
-Rav Moshe writes, “As Moshe responded to the voice of authority when it told him that he must, because there was no-one else, so too must our yeshiva students ….
-There are no others who are qualified for the task.
+Indeed a little known fact is that the Gedolim have demanded that every ben-Torah must contribute some of his precious time to being mekarev secular Jews.
+Rav Moshe Feinstein, zt”l, issued a “call to action” to yeshiva students in 1973.
+He cites how Moshe Rabbeinu was initially unwilling to lead the Jewish people, but that when it became clear that there was no one else capable of the task, he undertook it with great vigor.
+Rav Moshe writes, “As Moshe responded to the voice of authority when it told him that he must, because there was no one else, so too must our yeshiva students. … There are no others who are qualified for the task.
 Under such circumstances, Torah study must also be interrupted.”
 He concludes that “as in charity, where one has an obligation to give a tenth of his income to the poor, so must one spend one tenth of his time working on behalf of others, bringing them close to Torah.
 If one is endowed with greater resources, he must correspondingly spend more of his time with others.”
-Other Gedolim have issued similar ‘calls to action’.
-In Eretz Yisroel, Rav Wolbe zt”l exhorted avreichim to devote one night every week to visit the homes of secular families and show them the beauty of Torah and Yiddishkeit.
+Other gedolim have issued similar “calls to action.”
+In Eretz Yisroel, Rav Wolbe, zt”l, exhorted avreichim to devote one night every week to visiting the homes of secular families and showing them the beauty of Torah and Yiddishkeit.

 Great talmiday chachamim have always taken every opportunity to emulate Avraham Avinu’s efforts to bring people close to Hashem.
-The well-known Maggid Shiur, Rav Mendel Kaplan zt”l made great efforts to befriend and teach secular Jews whenever he encountered them.
+The well-known Maggid Shiur, Rav Mendel Kaplan, zt”l, made great efforts to befriend and teach secular Jews whenever he encountered them.
 His outreach even extended to children.
-A non-religious secretary in the yeshivah once brought her nine-year old son with her to work.
+A non-religious secretary in the yeshivah once brought her nine-year-old son with her to work.
 When Reb Mendel saw the little boy playing in the hall, he called him over, pointed to a Chumash and asked, “Do you know what this is?”
-“Sure” the boy answered, “it’s a Bible.”
+“Sure,” the boy answered, “it’s a Bible.”
 “No,” answered Reb Mendel, “this is a Chumash.”
 He then pulled up two chairs and sat with the boy for an hour, teaching him Chumash on a level that the child could understand and appreciate.
-Later that day someone asked him why he had devoted so much of his precious time to a nine-year old boy.
+Later that day someone asked him why he had devoted so much of his precious time to a nine-year-old boy.
 Answered Reb Mendel, “I hope that I’ve a planted a seed that will grow years from now.”
-We may think, that we cannot have any positive effect on unaffiliated Jews, however one can never know what seeds he plants that may bloom in a seemingly unconnected way many years later.
+We may think that we cannot have any positive effect on unaffiliated Jews.
+However, one can never know whether and when the seeds that he plants now may bloom in a seemingly unconnected way many years later.
 Rav Kaplan was a great talmid chacham who reached great heights in his own Torah learning and general righteousness.
-However, he recognized that this did not absolve him of his responsibility to look for opportunities to ‘call in the name of Hashem’.
+However, he recognized that this did not absolve him of his responsibility to look for opportunities to “call in the name of Hashem.”